Skip to main content

 Alcohol is a legal drug that is easily accessible.
 Some believe that it decreases anxiety or helps them sleep.
 For health care workers who deal with many patients in the COVID-19 pandemic, alcohol may serve as a quick and easy way to bypass their feelings.
 In the long run, it's actually worse.

-How is this affecting people who are in recovery from addiction?
+How does this affect someone who is in recovery from addiction?

 Addiction is a disease of isolation.
 If you are isolated at home with little to no contact with loved ones, this becomes more of a risk factor for people who might relapse.